STAFF COMPOSER, MUSIC & MEDIA LIBRARIAN

 8. You’re stranded on an island – which three books or movies do you bring for entertainment?

 3 books?
-The Ground Beneath Her Feet by Salman Rushdie, A Confederacy of Dunces by John Kennedy Toole, and Infinite Jest by David Foster Wallace… I’d bring three books, because movies would be useless without a movie player (and there’s probably no unlimited source of power to run the player anyway).
+My recent faves are Animal Dreams by Barbara Kingsolver, The Golden House by Salman Rushdie, and A Mercy by Toni Morrision… I’d bring three books, because movies would be useless without a movie player (and there’s probably no unlimited source of power to run the player anyway).

 9. What do you want people to know about Cantus?